 In this instance, massage of the head, neck, shoulders and back OR massage of the hands, lower arms, lower legs and feet is offered to release stress and tension.

 Uses a combination of massage and gentle pressure techniques on specific areas and points on the feet and/or hands, which are believed to reflex to specific organs and body systems, with the intention of stimulating the body’s own natural ability to heal and rebalance.
 It’s also extremely relaxing.

 Originating in Japan, the therapy works to rebalance the body’s subtle life force (referred to as Ki, Chi or Qi) by placing of the therapist’s palms on or over the body, with the intention of helping the body to heal and rebalance.
 The client remains fully clothed.

-Treatments are given at the therapist’s premises, or in some instances may be carried out in a recipient’s home.
-Once issued to you, with one exception you do not have to use the 4 vouchers with the same therapist.
+Treatments are given at the therapists premises, except for Hypnotherapy which takes place via Zoom, or the clients home, by arrangement.
+Once issued to you, you do not have to use the 4 vouchers with the same therapist.
 We are keen that you find something that works for you.
-However, if you want to try the Emotional Well-being Coaching the recommendation is that you stick to this one therapy for the 4 sessions.
 We plan to add other therapies.

 To find out more about the project please contact Branch Committee Member, Gina Allen via email@example.com.